What does UL 1026 (Electric Household Cooking Appliances) require and does it protect your family?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which air fryer to trust around ul 1026 (electric household cooking appliances).
+Every product scored on safety, efficacy, and usability - so you know which air fryer to trust around ul 1026 (electric household cooking appliances).

 UL 1026 covers household electric cooking and food serving appliances rated at 250 volts or less, for use in ordinary household locations.
 Air fryers fall squarely within this scope as countertop convection cooking appliances.
 The standard also covers slow cookers, electric pressure cookers, toaster ovens, electric griddles, indoor grills, fondue pots, woks, corn poppers, and food warmers.
 It specifically excludes household electric ranges, microwave cooking appliances, coffee makers, commercial cooking equipment, and appliances covered by their own individual UL standards.
 If your air fryer is sold in the United States with a UL Listed mark, UL 1026 is the standard it was tested against - you can confirm this in Product iQ.